chrisburnell/chrisburnell.com/src/posts/articles/2024-05-31-weblogpomo2024-wrap-up.md

 I feel really accomplished. *Really* accomplished and proud of the work that I put into this.
 As tired as I am now, I’m pretty confident that I’ll be participating again next year, although with perhaps a bit more planning ahead of time.
 Participating did a lot more for me than just add 31 new posts to the archives.

-- Got over my obsession with perfection and endless editing before publishing.
+- Got over my obsession with perfection and endless editing before publishing
 - Found myself looking forward to reading again every day
 - Made and documented numerous technical changes and improvements to my website
 - Finally got the idea for <code style="white-space: nowrap;">/interests</code> pages out into the wild and [made a directory](https://chrisburnell.github.io/interests-directory/) for folks to join